dmidor/work-manager/README.md

 # work-manager

-challenge 1) follow by TODO comments
+challenge 1) implement WorkDaysCounterService.countDaysOfWork

+challenge 2) extend WorkDaysCounterService to be able to set bankHoliday dates